Bambi: The Reckoning: Plot

-Xana, Benji, and Mary abandon the caravan after it runs out of gas, run from Bambi again, and find Michael, who takes them to a den where they meet Simon and his co-worker Jo.
-Simon reveals himself as the one who killed Faline and dumped toxic waste into the river.
+Xana, Benji, and Mary abandon the caravan after it runs out of petrol, run from Bambi again, and find Michael, who takes them to a den where they meet Simon and his co-worker Jo.
+Simon reveals himself as the one who killed Faline and dumped toxins into the river, causing the local fauna to mutate, including Bambi.
 During the conversation, Benji finds a garage where Tyler and Eddie have caged and mistreat a young fawn.
-Xana also learns that Simon plans to trap Bambi and kill him, not caring how many lives may be lost along the way.
+Xana also learns that Simon not only hired the hunters to capture and eliminate the mutated animals to cover up Wilbexr's crimes, but also plans to trap Bambi and kill him, not caring how many lives may be lost along the way.
 Tyler goes to urinate and ends up being decapitated by Bambi.
 When Eddie goes to investigate, Bambi rips off his legs and his head.

 Benji frees the fawn and runs away; Xana and Simon go after him while Mary encounters Bambi, who tries to kill her.
-Jo sacrifices herself and shoots a gas canister to kill Bambi, but Bambi survives.
-Benji eventually reunites with Xana and Simon, only for Michael to arrive too, threatening them with gunpoint and demands the fawn.
+Jo sacrifices herself and shoots a gas canister to kill Bambi, but he survives.
+Benji eventually reunites with Xana and Simon, only for Michael to arrive as well, threatening them at gunpoint and demands the fawn.
 Bambi drags Michael into the forest before approaching Benji.
 Simon abandons Xana and Benji and tries to flee, but gets killed by a mutant rabbit inside his car.
 Realizing the fawn is Bambi's offspring, Xana and Benji return it to him.
 However, a bloodied Michael arrives and fatally shoots Bambi, only to get shot dead by Mary, who has recovered from her dementia.
-Bambi bleeds out in front of Xana, Benji, and his own offspring.
+Bambi bleeds out in front of Xana, Benji, and his fawn, which howls out in grief.